 Hydrated chromium oxide is permanent, but chromium oxide is more stable and is one of the most permanent pigments an artist uses.
 It will not react with hydrochloric acid or sodium hydroxide, so it is safe in alkali and acid environments, making it suitable for fresco and outdoors.

 Chromium oxide green absorbs a small amount of oil (26 g oil per 100 g of pigment).

-Though chromium oxide green is not a serious health hazard, it can cause irritation of the skin and eyes and can cause nausea and other problems if ingested.
-It also can cause respiratory problems when dust is inhaled.
-It is not a fire hazard, and does not readily react with other materials.
+Though chromium oxide green is not a serious health hazard, it can irritate the skin and eyes and cause nausea and other problems if ingested.
+Dust inhaled can also cause respiratory problems.
+It is not a fire hazard and does not readily react with other materials.

 |ASTM Lightfastness Rating

 |Sieve Residue (325 mesh):